-If there is a legitimate reason why the standard procurement threshold requirements (refer point 4) are not appropriate, an exemption request must be submitted.
-Exemptions will only be granted in exceptional circumstances based on business necessity and merit and cannot be used for the purpose of avoiding a competitive process.
+If there is a legitimate reason why the standard procurement threshold requirements (refer point 4) are not appropriate, staff can request an exemption.
+Exemptions will only be granted in exceptional circumstances based on business necessity and merit, and cannot be used for the purpose of avoiding a competitive process.
 Failure to allocate insufficient time required to conduct a procurement process will not justify the approval of an exemption request.

-When applying for an exemption, staff must be able to provide tangible, objective and factual documented evidence of the reasons for the exemption and demonstrate how the request meets the University's Procurement Principles.
+When applying for an exemption, staff must be able to provide tangible, objective and factual documented evidence of the reasons for the exemption and must demonstrate how the request meets the University's Procurement Principles.

-Where an exemption seeks to undertake a Direct Negotiation (i.e. a negotiation with a single supplier), this involves significant risk and it is essential that proper process is followed so that the supplier is not unfairly or improperly advantaged, and the University's best interests are served - refer to guidelines.
+Where an exemption seeks to undertake a direct negotiation (i.e. a negotiation with a single supplier), this involves significant risk and it is essential that proper process is followed so that the supplier is not unfairly or improperly advantaged, and the University's best interests are served - refer to guidelines.